-Two Elk Energy Park Unit 1
+Two Elk Energy Park

 |This article is part of the CoalSwarm coverage of coal plants|

-This plant was initially proposed in 1996.
+Two Elk Energy Park's Unit 1 was initially proposed in 1996.
 It would use coal from the nearby Black Thunder Mine, and would service contract buyers using PacifiCorp’s transmission system.
 The project was granted an air permit in Aug.
 2001, and is currently under construction.

 On December 20, 2007 the Sierra Club and Powder River Basin Resource Council filed a petition against the air permit for the Two Elk plant due to the company's failure to do sufficient work on the plant to justify continuing the permit.